Dill Pickle Potato Salad Easy and Flavorful Recipe

 Making the dressing

 In a small bowl, combine mayonnaise, Dijon mustard, and apple cider vinegar.
 Whisk them together until smooth.
 Add chopped dill, salt, and pepper to taste.
 This dressing is what gives the salad its creamy and tangy flavor.
 Pour the dressing over the potato mix.
 Toss gently until everything is coated.
 If you want, you can fold in a chopped hard-boiled egg for extra richness.
 Taste the salad and adjust the seasoning if needed.
 Finally, refrigerate the salad for at least one hour.
 This helps the flavors blend nicely.
-You can find the full recipe [Full Recipe].

 Tips & Tricks